 Philippians Part One: Deep Dive

-You are blessed now, because of Jesus Christ and what he has given you, the status of being a child of God.
-That identity doesn’t change because of your circumstances in this world change.
-You are blessed (full stop) not I will be blessed when I get that house, or get married, or get a better job, or when my circumstances change, NO! you are blessed right now because you are in Christ and in him we are given every spiritual blessing in Christ Jesus (Ephesians 1:3).
+You are blessed now, because of Jesus Christ and what He has given you: the status of being a child of God.
+That identity doesn’t change when your circumstances in this world change.
+You are blessed — full stop.
+Not ‘I will be blessed when I get that house, or get married, or get a better job, or when my circumstances change’.
+No!
+You are blessed right now because you are in Christ and in Him we are given every spiritual blessing in Christ Jesus.
 You can rejoice, celebrate and be confident now.

-He was fashioning a man of God for his glory and in your life, your trials and suffering are producing perseverance, character and hope (read Romans 5:3-5) You can’t have character and hope without going through the the first two.
+See, some of us face things and well-meaning Christians have told us it was because we have sinned, because we disobeyed God or, perhaps, that God was not with us.
+Job’s friends tried to explain his suffering that same way, but Job did not sin against God, he hadn’t disobeyed God; God was doing something that far outweighed earthly blessing and earthly materialism.
+He was fashioning a man of God for His glory.
+In your life, your trials and suffering are producing perseverance, character and hope (read Romans 5:3-5).
+You can’t have character and hope without going through the the first two.
 You are blessed when people insult you, when you are persecuted, hated for the sake of Christ.
-The Bible actually says Rejoice at these times, because great is your reward in heaven!
-Matthew 5:11-13
+The Bible actually says rejoice at these times, because great is your reward in heaven!

-As you read Philippians you are going to see Paul in prison and writing from victory and rejoicing!
-He is not ashamed of his suffering, he knows that this is working out for the good of the gospel, he is not doubting God’s presence or Jesus victory over his life.
-He knows that God is in control and can work everything out.
-He is not looking for earthly blessing but the blessing that comes of a life poured out for Christ, our reward is in heaven!
-Live your life knowing that you are blessed, you will have persecution and you will have trials and in every season God is with you and brings you through victorious and rejoicing!
-You will come out the end with the same understanding as Paul and be able to say “I have learnt to be content in all circumstances whether with plenty or in lack!
-Why because I can face all things with Jesus who strengthens me!
+As you read Philippians, you’ll see Paul in prison, writing from victory and rejoicing!
+He is not ashamed of his suffering, he knows that this is working out for the good of the gospel.
+He is not doubting God’s presence or Jesus’ victory over his life, he knows that God is in control and can work everything out.
+He is not looking for earthly blessing but the blessing that comes from a life poured out for Christ — our reward is in heaven!
+Live your life knowing that you are blessed, you will have persecution and you will have trials but in every season God is with you and will bring you through victorious and rejoicing!
+You will come out the end with the same understanding as Paul and be able to say ‘I have learnt to be content in all circumstances, whether with plenty or in lack!
+Why?
+Because I can face all things with Jesus who strengthens me!’